alexta0/gt_tutorial/_sources/index.md

 ---

-## 📚 What's Inside
+## 📚 What's inside

 This tutorial is organized into three main parts:

 1. **Getting Started with `graph-tool`**
-   A gentle introduction to the basic API and programming patterns — perfect if you're new to the library.
+   A gentle introduction to the basic API and programming patterns — useful if you're new to the library.

 2. **Stochastic Block Model (SBM) Recipes**
    A collection of practical examples showing how to use `graph-tool` for Bayesian inference using stochastic block models.